Review update: Improved 2021 Acura TLX missed its chance for greatness

 Hit: Strong power

 The 272-hp turbo-4 is a detuned version of the engine in the Honda Civic Type-R. It drinks gas because it taps into turbo boost quite often.
 Conversely, the power is readily accessible.
 It comes on strong early and remains available throughout the rev range.
-Acura doesn’t quote a 0 to 60 mph sprint, but it’s probably in the high 5-second range.
+Acura doesn’t quote a 0-60 mph sprint, but it’s probably in the high five-second range.

 2021 Acura TLX